-Topics include expectation, independent and conditional probability, combinations and permutations, organization and analysis of data, standard probability distributions, and hypothesis testing.
+3-0-3 Topics include expectation, independent and conditional probability, combinations and permutations, organizatior probability, combinations and permutations, organization and analysis of data, standard probability distributions, and hypothesis testing.
 The emphasis is on the applications and methods with applicability in technical and managerial fields.